 Author(s): Ring HC, Bay L, Nilsson M, Kallenbach K, Miller IM, Saunte DM, Bjarnsholt T, Tolker-Nielsen T, Jemec GB

-BACKGROUND: Chronic non-healing or recurrent inflammatory lesions, reminiscent of infection but recalcitrant to antibiotic therapy generally characterize biofilm driven-diseases.
-Chronic lesions of Hidradenitis Suppurativa (HS) exhibit several aspects, which are compatible with well-known biofilm infections.
+BACKGROUND: Chronic nonhealing or recurrent inflammatory lesions, reminiscent of infection but recalcitrant to antibiotic therapy, generally characterize biofilm-driven diseases.
+Chronic lesions of hidradenitis suppurativa (HS) exhibit several characteristics, which are compatible with well-known biofilm infections.

-METHODS: In 42 consecutive HS patients suffering from chronic lesions, biopsies were obtained from lesional as well as from perilesional skin.
-Samples were investigated using Peptide Nucleic Acid (PNA) – Fluorescence in situ Hybridization (FISH) in combination with Confocal Laser Scanning Microscopy (CLSM).
-In addition, corresponding histopathological analysis in hematoxylin and eosin slides were performed.
+METHODS: In 42 consecutive patients with HS suffering from chronic lesions, biopsies were obtained from lesional as well as from perilesional skin.
+Samples were investigated using peptide nucleic acid-fluorescence in situ hybridization in combination with confocal laser scanning microscopy.
+In addition, corresponding histopathological analysis on haematoxylin and eosin slides was performed.

 RESULTS: Biofilms were seen in 67% of the samples of chronic lesions and in 75% of the perilesional samples.
-The mean diameter of aggregates in lesional skin was significantly greater than in perilesional skin (p=0.01).
-Biofilms exceeding 50 μm in diameter were found in 42% of lesional samples and only in only 5% of the perilesional samples (p=0.009).
-The majority of the large biofilms (aggregates > 50 μm in diameter) were situated in sinus tracts (63%) or in the infundibulum (37%).
+The mean diameter of aggregates in lesional skin was significantly greater than in perilesional skin (P = 0·01).
+Large biofilms (aggregates > 50 μm in diameter) were found in 42% of lesional samples and in only 5% of the perilesional samples (P = 0·009).
+The majority of the large biofilms were situated in sinus tracts (63%) or in the infundibulum (37%).
 The majority of the sinus tract samples (73%) contained active bacterial cells, which were associated with inflammation.

-CONCLUSION: This study suggests that biofilm is associated with inflammation of chronic HS lesions.
+CONCLUSIONS: This study suggests that biofilm formation is associated with inflammation of chronic HS lesions.
 The aggregates most likely occur as a secondary event, possibly due to predisposing local anatomical changes such as sinus tracts (tunnels), keratinous detritus and dilated hair follicles.
-This article is protected by copyright.
-All rights reserved.

 Dermatology Journal and/or Publisher